Marklogic-retired/marklogic-data-hub/_pages/how.md

 ## Ingest
 During the Ingest phase data is loaded into MarkLogic's staging area.
 This data can be fed through Flows to create Enveloped versions of the data.

-## Conform
+## Harmonize
-During the Conformance phase data is processed in bulk.
+During the Harmonize phase data is processed in bulk.
 The data is moved from the Staging area into the Final area and processed into Envelopes via Flows.

 ## Flows
-With each Business Entity you can define multiple Input and Conformance Flows.
+With each Business Entity you can define multiple Input and Harmonize Flows.
 A Flow is a grouping of plugins that work together to create the envelope that holds your data.
 There is one plugin for each piece of the envelope (headers, triples, and content).

 - **Content Plugin.** The content plugin tells the system which data to store in the content section of the envelope.
 - **Headers Plugin.** The headers plugin returns a list of headers to store in the headers section of the envelope.
 - **Triples Plugin.** The triples plugin returns a list of semantic triples to store in the triples section of the envelope.

-Conformance Flows require two additional plugins:
+Harmonize Flows require two additional plugins:

-- **Collector plugin.** The collector plugin returns a list of strings that will be batch processed by the conformance flow.
+- **Collector plugin.** The collector plugin returns a list of strings that will be batch processed by the harmonize flow.
 These strings can be anything from document URIs in the database to IDs.
-Collectors are only used for Conformnace Flows.
-Conformance Flows run as batches and need a list of things to operate on.
+Collectors are only used for Harmonize Flows.
+Harmonize Flows run as batches and need a list of things to operate on.
 Input Flows run per document and do not need Collectors.
 - **Writer plugin.** The writer plugin is responsible for saving the final envelope to disk. \*The writer plugin is not present for the Input flow because the caller is responsible for writing.
 Typically the caller is [MarkLogic Content Pump](https://docs.marklogic.com/guide/mlcp){:target="_blank"} or the [MarkLogic REST API](http://docs.marklogic.com/REST/client){:target="_blank"}